melkamar/how-to/raspberry-pi/chromium-kiosk/README.md

 - Install packages you will need:
 ```
-sudo apt-get install vim noclutter
+sudo apt-get install vim unclutter
 ```
-  - `noclutter` will hide mouse cursor to get it out of the way
+  - `unclutter` will hide mouse cursor to get it out of the way

 ## Making filesystem read-only
 - Edit `/etc/fstab` accordingly: